og-sw-projects/ecommerce-app/README.md

 # E-Commerce Microservices Application

 This is a simple e-commerce application built using a microservices architecture with Spring Boot and Spring Cloud.
+The project is fully containerized using Docker and orchestrated with Docker Compose, making it easy to run and manage all services in a consistent environment.
 It includes unit testing and follows a modular design for maintainability and scalability.

 ## Microservices Included